California's Changing Prison Population

 - The prison population is aging.

 Notes: Incarceration rates are the number of state prisoners per 100,000 adults in the comparable general population.
-The rates presented here are age-adjusted and use CDCR data from March 31, 2010, in the numerator and Census Bureau data from April 1, 2010, in the denominator.
-State incarceration rate rankings come from Bureau of Justice Statistics data from midyear 2009.
-Crime data are from the FBI’s Uniform Crime Reports, 1990–2010.
-Except where explicitly noted, all other state-level figures are from CDCR data at year-end, 1990–2011.
+The rates presented here are age-adjusted and use CDCR prisoner data from March 31, 2010, and Census Bureau population data from April 1, 2010.